cristobalalfaro-cmd/PMO-v2/replit.md

 - Cache-Control headers added to ensure updates are visible
 - No backend processing - all logic runs client-side
 - External dependencies loaded via CDN
+- Deployment configured as VM with `python3 server.py` command

 ## Development
 - Run: `python3 server.py`
 - The server serves all files from the root directory
 - No build process required
+- Python 3.11 module installed for runtime